 DIRECTOR, CHOREOGRAPHER, & EDUCATOR

 For the last ten years, SMJ has served as a director, choreographer, teacher, mentor, and coach to students of all age groups from 5 to 35 years old at high schools, colleges, universities, professional theaters, and in Zoom rooms & on YouTube playlists throughout the United States.
 SMJ is committed to making everyone feel more comfortable in their bodies, advocating for the physical, mental, and emotional safety of young theatermakers, and bringing high-quality theater education to underserved communities.
-A mime of 17 years, SMJ began training at the School for Youth Mime Theatre at Kenyon College in 2007, SMJ has been taught by Gregg Goldston, Rick Wamer, Stephen Chipps, Lorie Heald, Dan Griffiths, Danielle Conover, Susan Wang, and Mike Wang.
+A mime of 17 years, SMJ began training at the School for Youth Mime Theatre at Kenyon College in 2007.
+SMJ has been taught by Gregg Goldston, Rick Wamer, Stephen Chipps, Lorie Heald, Dan Griffiths, Danielle Conover, Susan Wang, and Mike Wang.

-SMJ’s highlights as a theatermaker and educator include directing the first high school production of Fun Home (Ohio EdTA), Once on This Island JR, the first joint production between all six high schools at the MLK Educational Complex (Lincoln Center Theater Education), War and Play: A Clown Odyssey of Survival (Lincoln Center / National Queer Theater as well as a production at the inaugural NYC PhysFest), No Mercy (workshop production at the DR2 Theater), Raccoon Play (workshop production for The Tank), Pastel Color Ripples (an audio drama for New Light Theater Project), and The Wolves (Westerville South HS), as well as choreographing Carrie the Musical (Ohio EdTA), Invention of Theater (World Premiere at Otterbein Summer Theater), and The Yellow Boat (Otterbein University).
-SMJ has been very active at the Eugene O’Neill Theater Center (a Mentor, Dramaturg, & Director for the Young Playwrights Festival, a Mime Instructor, & Education Apprentice/Assistant), the Ohio Educational Theatre Association (Workshop Presenter, Adjudicator, & former Board Member), New York Thespians (Workshop Presenter & Adjudicator), Playdate Theater (Guest Artist), Life Jacket Theatre Company / Sam & Devorah Foundation for Trans Youth (Guest Artist) as well as high schools throughout the state of Ohio.
-SMJ currently teaches 7th grade Theater at East Side Community High School in New York City.
+SMJ’s highlights as a theatermaker and educator include directing the first high school production of Fun Home (Ohio EdTA), Once on This Island JR, the first joint production between all six high schools at the MLK Educational Complex (Lincoln Center Theater Education), War and Play: A Clown Odyssey of Survival (Lincoln Center / National Queer Theater as well as a production at the inaugural NYC PhysFest), Transhumance (The Kennedy Center), the middle school premiere of Filthy Rich Blood (Grace Church School in NYC), No Mercy (workshop production at the DR2 Theater), Raccoon Play (workshop production for The Tank), Pastel Color Ripples (an audio drama for New Light Theater Project), and The Wolves (Westerville South HS), as well as choreographing Carrie the Musical (Ohio EdTA), Invention of Theater (World Premiere at Otterbein Summer Theater), and The Yellow Boat (Otterbein University).
+SMJ has been very active at the Eugene O’Neill Theater Center (a Mentor, Dramaturg, & Director for the Young Playwrights Festival, a Mime Instructor, & Education Apprentice/Assistant), the Ohio Educational Theatre Association (Workshop Presenter, Adjudicator, & former Board Member), New York Thespians (Workshop Presenter & Adjudicator), The 24 Hour Plays / New Victory Theater (Playwright Mentor), Andy’s Summer Playhouse (Mime & Playwriting Mentor), Life Jacket Theatre Company / Sam & Devorah Foundation for Trans Youth (Guest Artist), Playdate Theater (Guest Artist), East Side Community High School (7th Grade Theater Teacher) as well as numerous other high schools throughout the state of Ohio.
+SMJ also performed in Kurt Cruz’s Let Me Get a Spotlight at Ars Nova.

 Once On This Island JR. by Lynn Ahrens & Stephen Flaherty